 A Cadiz Walking Tour Filled With History and Music

 In the 1600’s, Christopher Columbus began his second voyage to the New World from the port of Cadiz, Spain.
 Today cruise guests learn about the city’s place in history during a Cadiz walking tour shore excursion that celebrates a unique event in Spanish government.
 Alan and I enjoyed this cruise excursion as part of a […]

 Do-it-Yourself Tips for a Self-guided Cartagena, Spain Walking Tour

 Will your Mediterranean cruise be visiting Cartagena, Spain?
 It’s a lovely cruise port in the Region of Murica in Southwest Spain that’s easy to explore on your own.
-An important naval seaport due to the well protected harbor, Cartagena also offers beautiful Art Nouveau buildings.
+An important naval seaport due to the well protected harbor, Cartagena offers beautiful Art Nouveau buildings.
 You’ll also find impressive Roman ruins.
-The combination makes for […]
+The combination makes for a […]

 Second Segment: Monte Carlo to Rome

 The second segment was a 10-day busy, busy itinerary that started in Monte Carlo before cruising new-to-us islands in the Mediterranean.
 Alan and I are not fans of port intensive itineraries so we turned a couple of repeat ports for us into sea days.
 Have you ever stayed on a ship when the rest of the guests are touring?
 It’s divine.

 - Livorno, Italy: It’s possible to visit Florence on a cruise excursion from Livorno but the 9-hour day holds no appeal for us.
 Our experience on long bus tours has not been good so we opted to walk the streets near the port of Livorno.